eitanyaffe/hpipe/README.md

 All work is done within a docker container, making the tool compatible with most linux systems.
 The tool was tested under CentoOS 6.9.

+Deconseq is a pipeline for the removal of human reads.
+It can be downloaded from http://deconseq.sourceforge.net/.
+The use of Deconseq is optional.

 --------------------------------------------------------------------------------
 ## Installation

-Select a working directory of your choice.
+Select a working directory.
 Here we use /work/hpipe as an example.

 1. Get source code from github.
 ```